maniak-academy/hashicorp-vault-docker/README.md

 mkdir -p volumes/{config,file,logs}
 ```

 Populate the vault config vault.json.
-(As you can see the config is local, in the next couple of posts, I will show how to persist this config to Amazon S3)
+(As you can see the config is local)

 ```
 cat > volumes/config/vault.json << EOF